KTest-VN/lps_paper/docs/README.md

     font-size: 0.80em;
     text-align: justify;
   ">
-    Figure 1: Overview of the analytical pipeline.
+    Overview of the analytical pipeline.
 A) 10-fold cross-imputation approach; (1) 10% of the samples were downsampled (BAM files) or filtered to retain only array variants (VCF files) to generated pseudo LPS and pseudo array data; (2) these data were imputed using the remaining 90% of the samples as the reference panel; (3) the imputed data from all batches were combined and then were split by population; (4) performance was evaluated using high-coverage genotyping data as the ground truth.
 B) Data generation and imputation pipeline for LPS and SNP array data.
 </figcaption>
 </br>